AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-a-static-proof.md

 1. Drag the edge to resize the panel.

-### Zoom and pan in the thumbnail view
+### Zoom and pan in the thumbnail view {#zoom-and-pan-in-the-thumbnail-view}

 The zoom area in the thumbnails panel displays the area of the proof you are currently viewing.
 You can adjust the zoom within the thumbnail area or you can pan the area to view a different part of the proof.

-You can also zoom and pan in the main area of the proof, as described in [Zoom and pan a proof](#zooming-and-panning-a-proof).
+You can also zoom and pan in the main area of the proof, as described in [Zoom and pan a proof](#zoom-and-pan-a-proof).

 To zoom and pan in the thumbnail view: